 Books

-Knowledge and Rational Action: Why What We Know Matters for the Rationality of What we Do.
+Knowledge and Rational Action.
+Why What We Know Matters for the Rationality of What We Do.
+Routledge (2025) [Link]

 Papers